 Designing, building, and developing data models is the next type of job that can help you gain more practical knowledge and a stronger portfolio.
 To complete a given task in this type of gig, you’ll need to use machine learning, artificial intelligence, or big data methods.

-Building bots, recommendation systems, and other data science applications are examples of this.
+Building bots, Object tracking system, recommendation systems, and other data science applications are examples of this.
 The benefit of this type of project is that it may be extremely profitable; some projects might earn thousands of dollars, while others may demand a multi-month commitment.

 5. Data Science Modelling